Rick's Free Auto Repair Advice

 In a GDI system, the fuel sprays directly into the cylinder

-How intake valve cleaning is done
+How fuel induction service is done

 The technician removes a vacuum line from your engine and attaches a dispensing device that meters the flow of a special cleaner into the engine intake.
-The technician starts the engine and opens the flow of the cleaner while increasing idle speed.
+The technician then starts the engine and opens the flow of the cleaner while increasing idle speed.
 The cleaner comes into direct contact with the intake valves and begins to dissolve the buildup.
 After injection, the technician lets the car sit for a few hours to allow the cleaner to do its job.
 Then they take the vehicle for a test drive to blow out any remaining carbon buildup.
 This service typically runs between $150 and $225, depending on the shop’s labor rate

 If the carbon buildup is too severe to be removed by this method, they have to remove the cylinder head and blast off the carbon using ground up walnut shells.